California Dog-Bite Law

 If you can obtain pictures or video of the scene where the incident occurred, of the dog or of your injuries, that may also be useful.
 Eyewitness testimony can also be important in these cases, so collecting names and contact information for any witnesses is key.

-Examples of Binder & Associates Dog-Bite Cases in CA
+Examples of Binder & Associates Dog-Bite Cases in Pasadena, CA

 In another dog bite case, a client lost full use of her hand after being bitten by another lawyer’s dog.
 Binder & Associates in Pasadena had to fight against this other lawyer, who participated in his own defense.
 Throughout that case, our legal team was very adversarial with this lawyer, and we were certain he hated us.
 Ultimately, we won that case for a very substantial settlement.
 Later, when this lawyer was the victim of a dog bite himself, he called on Binder & Associates to represent him in his claim.

 Contacting Pasadena Dog Bite Attorneys at Binder & Associates